palewire/storysniffer/docs/index.md

 ## Credits

-Past work on this project was sponosored by The Reynolds Journalism Institute and the University of Missouri.
+Past work on this project was sponsored by The Reynolds Journalism Institute and the University of Missouri.

 ## Links